Walking with White Rhinos in the Mosi-Oa-Tunya National Park, Zambia

 So here’s the story.
 The White Rhino is not white.

-The name White Rhino comes from a miscommunication between the English and the Dutch.
-The word is in fact ‘Weit’, the Afrikaans word for wide.
 The White Rhinos have a wide and square mouth, differing from the Black Rhino, which has a pointed mouth.

 So we headed off again and saw mother and baby.

-As of September 2023, there are 12 White Rhinos at the Mosi-Oa-Tunya National Park.
-2 were born last year, the one we saw was born this year, just 2 months ago, and there is one rhino expected to give birth next year, bringing the total to 13.
+Two were born last year; the one we saw was born just this year.
+There is one rhino expected to give birth next year, which will bring the total to 13.

 White Rhino and baby at the Mosi-Oa-Tunya National Park, Zambia

-But I was super stoked to have seen my first White Rhinos.
+Of course, we had to keep our distance, but I was super stoked to have seen my first White Rhinos.

 Apologies for the substandard photos.

-The safari lasts about 5 hours.
+The safari lasts about five hours.
 You are offered coffee and muffins at the start and much-needed cold drinks and cake at the end.
 There are snakes.
-That’s why you walk in a single file, but best if you wear long pants and closed footwear with a decent sole.
-Cost as of September 2023 with Fawlty Towers is 95 USD, paid in cash.
+That’s why you walk in single file, and why they recommend that you wear long pants and closed footwear with a decent sole.

 Leave a comment